WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - Previously, to expose your AWS Lambda function via an URL, you had to front it with either an ALB or APIGW.

+- **Completely free feature (included in the AWS Lambda pricing)**.
+Hook it up to CloudFront and you have the cheapest AWS Lambda-based API available to you.

 - With the Lambda Function URLs, you no longer have to use those services.
 You can expose your AWS Lambda function URL without the help of an ALB or APIGW.

 - Keep in mind that resource policies still apply.
 Depending on the authorization scheme you choose (IAM or None), you must ensure the resource policy is valid.